Diagnostic Ultrasound Imaging

 An ultrasound of the neck is ordered to evaluate thyroid nodules and other neck masses.
 Diagnostic ultrasound imaging is an excellent tool physicians use to gather information about the size, shape, and specific characteristics of the area in question.
 During the exam, our highly skilled Ultrasound Technologist will image and measure the entire thyroid.
 Each nodule is then thoroughly evaluated to provide details about size, blood flow, and other features.
 Our ultrasound machine is equipped with advanced technology that helps to provide high-quality diagnostic images.

+If you are evaluated and found to have thyroid nodules or other neck masses, your surgeon at Michigan ENT & Allergy Specialists will propose a treatment plan based on the examination and your test results.
 Consistency is key when following thyroid nodules.
 Ultrasound technology, sonographer experience, and radiologist impressions can vary with location.
 At our office, we ensure that these factors remain consistent in order to best evaluate and follow any growth or changes in thyroid nodules.
 For this reason, we strongly encourage our patients to have their ultrasounds in our offices so that we are able to provide the best, most consistent imaging studies possible!

 Fine-Needle Aspiration (FNA)